 - The income, earning capacity, age, and health of each spouse.

 - The career of the recipient spouse prior to marriage.

 - The property that has been awarded to the recipient spouse in the divorce.

 - The physical and mental condition of each spouse.

 Alimony can be paid in one of two ways:

 - Periodic payments

-If you believe you are located in the Reno, Nevada area and are going through a divorce, contact Carlson & Work today at 775-386-2226.
-Our qualified divorce attorneys can assist you with the divorce proceedings, including alimony.
+If you are going through a Northern Nevada divorce, contact Carlson & Work at 775-386-2226.
+Our Nevada alimony attorneys will assist you with the divorce proceedings, including alimony.